When Medicare Won't Pay for Nursing Home Care

 Skilled nursing care is care provided by registered nurses under the supervision of a doctor.
 This type of care may be required if you or your loved one experiences a medical event such as a stroke, heart attack, or broken bone.

-If you don't meet these qualifications, you will be placed under observation, care that is covered by Medicare Part B.
+If you don't meet these qualifications, you will be placed under observation, care that is covered by Medicare Part B. If your care was considered observation rather than inpatient, you will not be eligible for skilled nursing facility coverage after you leave the hospital.

 What Services Does Medicare Pay For?